1. Introduction

 First, all patients underwent transvaginal ultrasonography on the second day of their cycles for excluding functional ovarian cysts.
 For endometrial preparation, patients received 6 mg estradiol valerate (aburahan co.) per day from second day of their cycles, and if the endometrial thickness was 7 mm or less on the thirteenth day of their cycles, the dose was increased to 10 mg.

 When the optimal endometrial thickness (> 8 mm) was obtained, vaginal progesterone 400 mg BID was started and continued until the 12 week of pregnancy.
-For endometrial thickness measurement, transvaginal ultrasonography (fillips affinity 70) was performed from the 13th day of their cycles and every 4 days if the endometrial thickness of 8 mm was not obtained on the 13th day.
+For endometrial thickness measurement, transvaginal ultrasonography (fillips affinity 70) was performed from the 13

 The two selected embryos were transferred at cleavage stage by Cook catheter.
 5000 IU HCG (human chorionic gonadotropin) was administered on the first, third, and sixth days of embryo transfer.

 In our study 20 days after the embryo transfer beta human chorionic gonadotropin (βHCG) was checked.
 The primary outcome was clinical pregnancy rate that determined as presence of an intrauterine gestational sac with fetal heart beat (28-42 days after the embryo transfer).
 We requested women to continue taking aspirin for until 12 weeks of gestation.
 Secondary outcomes were implantation and miscarriage rates.
-The implantation rate was determined as the total number of gestational sacs per total number of transferred embryos, and the miscarriage rate was determined as the number of miscarriage that took place until the 20th week of pregnancy.
+The implantation rate was determined as the total number of gestational sacs per total number of transferred embryos, and the miscarriage rate was determined as the number of miscarriage that took place until the 20

 2.1.
 Ethical consideration